adrianblynch/sequels/README.md

 ### Cons

-- Requires using [es6-templates](https://github.com/esnext/es6-templates) to compile JavaScript written using template strings to use ES5-compatible syntax
+- Requires using [es6-templates](https://github.com/esnext/es6-templates) to compile JavaScript written using template strings to use ES5-compatible syntax OR you can use [io.js](https://iojs.org/es6.html) instead of NodeJS as it ships with template string support.

 ## Knex